All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 BPC-157 and TB-500 for Recovery

-Muscle growth is not just about the anabolic stimulus.
+Muscle growth is about more than the anabolic stimulus.
 It is about recovering from training well enough to do it again.
 Dr. Froese spends significant time on BPC-157 (Body Protection Compound) and TB-500 (Thymosin Beta-4), two peptides that are primarily used for healing and recovery but have indirect and meaningful benefits for muscle development.

 BPC-157 is a synthetic version of a peptide naturally found in gastric juice.
 Animal studies have shown it accelerates healing in tendons, ligaments, muscles, and the gut lining.
 It appears to work by upregulating growth factor receptors and promoting angiogenesis (new blood vessel formation) at injury sites.
 For someone doing heavy resistance training, faster recovery between sessions means more total training volume over time, which is one of the primary drivers of muscle hypertrophy according to exercise science research.